 - It has got a very famous author advocating its use: Mark Douglas (aka “The Option Trader” at Tradeking).
 You might as well give him a follow on Twitter.
 Click here to learn more about Option trading strategies.

-Sometimes I spend a little too much time looking at Option strategies on Optionstrading.org and other Option trading resources, but I try to limit this kind of behaviour by asking myself: What’s the point?
+Sometimes I spend a little too much time looking at Option strategies on Optionstrading.org and other Option trading resources, but I try to limit this kind of behavior by asking myself: What’s the point?
 Do you really want to know how to put on a Bull Call Spread (or whatever) when you are just starting out?
 Answer that for yourself.

 #3 – GET A SEMI-SOLID FOUNDATION FIRST BY READING UP ON THE BASICS

 It could be that your first Option trade will have disastrous consequences with losses so high they might force you to give up Option trading forever!
 The best thing in Options trading is staying away from those negative emotions until it hurts so much you can’t take it anymore, but Options trading is a game where emotions can get the best of us.

 - Going over your own gut feeling about risk

 - Maybe even attend an Option trade class.
 Start from here: Option Strategies: A Mentorship Program

 - Make sure you’ve got at least ₹50000 set aside for your Option trading account.

 #4 – DON’T OVER RESPECT THE KING OF OPTIONS TRADING: VOLATILITY

 Option trading can be a valid way to earn income when you don’t have the possibility of picking stocks based on their fundamentals, but Option trading is not without risk.
 Option premiums are affected by volatility (among others).